muratk3n/thirdwave/en/README.md

 ---

+Hey Michael Irby from The Unit.
+Good actor.

+\#TheExpanse

+---

+Expanse is at its best when it is showing off all that cool tech...
+The horizontal / vertical elevator was awesome.
+It goes reeally fast than all of a sudden goes vertical?
+Sweet.

+---

 My alma-mater prided itself for being an engineering school with a strong humanity bent.
 You had to take lots of classes from humanities, which all students playfully called Hum.
 Hummmm... which bothered some